-Conducting multiple trainings across the world including trainings in Jordan, Eswatini, Ethiopia, and India.
+Conducting multiple trainings across the world including trainings in Jordan, Iraq, Eswatini, Ethiopia, Democratic Republic of Congo, and India.

 Investing in partner engagement at both country and regional level.
 Engaging with new and old partners strengthens, contextualises, and diversifies our content and scope.